 Lisa is a nationally recognized Fiber artist and a fanatic writer.
 She loves the outdoors, photography and the pleasures of quiet country living.
-Her animals ((email hidden)ly flock of goats), a passion for creativity and the beauty of nature delight her, as does being able to share these joys with others.
+Her animals (including a lively flock of goats), a passion for creativity and the beauty of nature delight her, as does being able to share these joys with others.
 Living largely unplugged from technology and the frenetic pacing of modern life in the "black-hole" resort setting of Quail Meadows is rejuvenating.

 Life out in the wilderness is eclectic.
 People from all walks of life find themselves in Hyampom, rubbing shoulders.
 International poets, hippie drifters, creative people of all types, and retired loggers all come together for potlucks and community events, and to pitch in and help community members.
 At Quail Meadows, there are many seasonal activities to be done.
 From fruit tree pruning and gardening, to beer making, goat milking, and canning seasonal veggies, there are interesting activities to get involved in.
 You just never know.

 With many houses and lots of room there is a constant stream of interesting visitors here long-term living, or just dropping by to say Hi!
 Lisa's son and daughter love to come home for extended visits, both to enjoy the magical Quail Meadows and to help out around the property (their friends also love a chance to come and relax).
 Family members make time for long vacations to Hyampom, and Lisa's nieces and nephews often spend weeks at a time, sans parents, living the country dream.